Control4D: Efficient 4D Portrait Editing with Text: Conclusions

 \section{Conclusions}

-In conclusion, Control4D is a novel approach for high-fidelity and temporally consistent editing in dynamic 4D scenes.
-It utilizes an efficient 4D representation and a diffusion-based editor.
-Instead of direct supervisions, Control4D learns to generate from the editor, avoiding inconsistent signals.
-A discriminator learns the generation distribution based on edited images, updating the generator accordingly.
-Multi-level information from edited images enhances the generator's learning process.
+In conclusion, Control4D is a novel approach for efficient, high-fidelity and temporally consistent editing in dynamic 4D scenes.
+It utilizes an efficient 4D representation GaussianPlanes and a 2D diffusion-based editor.
+By utilizing plane-based decomposition to struct Gaussian Splatting, GaussianPlanes ensure both efficiency and robustness for 4D editing.
+To tackle with the inconsistency caused by diffusion-based editor, Control4D leverages a GAN to generate from the editor, avoiding direct supervision.
 Experimental results demonstrate Control4D's effectiveness in achieving photo-realistic and consistent 4D editing, surpassing previous approaches in real-world scenarios.
 It represents a significant advancement in text-based image editing, particularly for dynamic scenes.
-Control4D opens possibilities for further research in high-quality 4D scene editing.

-\textbf{Limitations.} Due to utilizing a standard space + flow representation, our approach relies on the flow within the 4D scenes to exhibit simplicity and smoothness.
+\textbf{Limitations.} Due to utilizing a canonical Gaussian point clouds with flow representation, our approach relies on learning flow within the 4D scenes to exhibit simplicity and smoothness.
 This poses challenges for our method in effectively handling rapid and extensive non-rigid movements.
 Furthermore, our method is constrained by ControlNet, which limits the granularity of edits to a coarse level.
 Consequently, it is unable to perform precise expression or action edits.
 Our method also requires iterative optimizations for the editing process and cannot be accomplished in a single step.